TobikoData/sqlmesh/docs/concepts/models/overview.md

 ```

 ## Properties
-The MODEL statement takes various properties, which are used for both metadata and controlling behavior.
+The `MODEL` statement takes various properties, which are used for both metadata and controlling behavior.

 ### name
 - Name specifies the name of the model.
-This name represents the production view name that the model outputs so it generally takes on the form of `"schema"."view_name"`.
+This name represents the production view name that the model outputs, so it generally takes the form of `"schema"."view_name"`.
 The name of a model must be unique in a SQLMesh project.
-When models are used in development environments, SQLMesh automatically prefixes the name with a prefix.
-So given a model named `"sushi"."customers"`, in production, the view is named `"sushi"."customers"` and in dev `"dev__sushi"."customers"`.
+When models are used in development environments, SQLMesh automatically prefixes the name.
+Given a model named `"sushi"."customers"`, in production the view is named `"sushi"."customers"`, and in dev it is named `"dev__sushi"."customers"`.

 - Name is ***required***, and must be ***unique***.